 - Initially, NRA will only conduct common examination for these three sectors but is expected to gradually expand and cover up the entire recruitment drive conducted for various other Government sector exams

-- Only the preliminary stage exam will be conducted by the NRA and the screening and shortlisting of candidates will be done.
-Following this stage, the Tier II, III and so on stages will be conducted by the Organisations themselves
+- Only the preliminary stage exam will be conducted by the NRA where the screening and shortlisting of candidates will be done.
+Following this stage, the Tier II, III and so on stages will be conducted by the recruiting Organisations themselves

 Given below is the proposed composition of the NRA.
 The final list of member and Chairperson shall soon be released by the authorities or the respective Government Ministries: